 An interactive H5P element has been excluded from this version of the text.
-You can view it online here:

 Physical disorders or diseases whose symptoms are brought about or worsened by stress and emotional factors are called psychophysiological disorders.
 The physical symptoms of psychophysiological disorders are real and they can be produced or exacerbated by psychological factors (hence the psycho and physiological in psychophysiological).
 A list of frequently encountered psychophysiological disorders is provided in Table 14.3.